aHp16/gesture-to-speech-and-vice-versa/README.md

 ## Features

 - Real-time gesture recognition using webcam input
-- Speech output using text-to-speech synthesis
+- Gesture to Speech: Recognizes hand gestures in real-time and converts them into spoken words using text-to-speech synthesis
+- Text to Gesture: Converts typed text into corresponding sign language gestures (gesture-based)
-- Support for both alphabets and dynamic gestures
+- Support for both static (alphabets and numbers) and dynamic gestures
 - Intuitive web interface using Flask, HTML/CSS, and JavaScript
-- Custom-trained CNN and 3D CNN models
+- Custom-trained MobileNetV2 CNN and 3D CNN models
 - Works offline after initial setup

 ## Technologies Used